 Article 2 of the Board of Directors' internal regulations states that "The Director, even if only indirectly concerned, shall inform the Board of any situations of conflict of interest, even potential, and shall refrain from attending the debate and participating in the vote on the corresponding deliberation.
-The Director may, in the event of doubt or questions about the rules for the prevention and management of conflicts of interest, consult the Chairman of the Board or the Board."
+The Director may, in the event of doubt or questions about the rules for the prevention and management of conflicts of interest, consult the Chairman of the Board or the Secretary of the Board.
+Who shall inform the Chairman of the Board."